Date of Award:

 Compared with grass-fed cattle, ecological concerns with raising beef can be mitigated in pasture systems by reducing methane emissions and improving soil health by using legumes that supply their own nitrogen.
 Compared with feedlot-finished cattle, the meat produced on birdsfoot trefoil pastures is healthier but better-tasting than the meat from grass-finished cattle.
 These benefits of non-bloating perennial legume pastures gives cattle producers an option for raising and marketing their own cattle that can increase beef profitability while reducing methane emissions and improving soil health.

 A further result of this study was the communication of the results of a relatively complex scientific study through an extension video accessible to all interested farmers and ranchers, and a second video demonstrating the elements of making an accessible video for the Deaf and hard of hearing communities.

 Allen, Britney G., "Fatty Acid Composition of Forages and Their Effect on the Fatty Acid Composition in Beef Cattle" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8039.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .